Which? discovers ‘Pine mouth’ is caused by unscrupulous producers

 We first heard about pine mouth through one of our members, but after our news story in August’s Which?
 Magazine we received hundreds of letters and emails from sufferers.

-Go here to try a Which? trial.
-You'll receive instant access to reviews and advice that will save you time and money.
+Go here to try a Which? trial for only £1.
+You’ll receive instant access to reviews and advice that will save you time and money.

 Member’s like Adrian Hood, who told us about their bad experiences, also noted a lack of response from both the Food Standards Agency (FSA) and the supermarkets when they raised their concerns.